ritvik78/Updated-Portfolio/README.md

 ## 🎯 About Me

 I'm **Rithik Verma**, currently pursuing B.E in Electrical and Computer Engineering at **Thapar Institute of Engineering and Technology** (2023-Present).
-With a strong foundation in electrical engineering from my diploma (CGPA: 7.75/10.0), I've evolved into a versatile developer passionate about creating innovative solutions that bridge the physical and digital worlds.
+With a strong foundation in electrical engineering from my diploma, I've evolved into a versatile developer passionate about creating innovative solutions that bridge the physical and digital worlds.

 **📧 Contact:** er.rock4rithik@gmail.com
 **🏫 Education:** Thapar Institute of Engineering and Technology